Now that you know how Banners are served and how to create banner bins, you are now ready to start adding banners!

-To upload an image banner, just click the Upload Banner button and select your graphic from the Media Library or upload from your computer.
+If you’re opting for an image banner, click the Upload Banner button and choose your graphic from the Media Library or upload it from your computer.

-Make sure to add a Click URL where your visitors will be redirected to when they click the Image banner (HTML banners will have the url built into the actual HTML you insert)
+Don’t forget to include a Click URL where your visitors will be directed when they click the image banner (HTML banners will have the URL embedded within the actual HTML you insert).

 Targeting Your Banners or Serving Site-wide (Run of Site)

-As we discussed in the How Banners Work tutorial, you can target banners to show up on specific pages, categories etc OR have them serve everywhere the Banner Bin they live in are placed on your site.
+As we’ve previously discussed in the How Banners Work tutorial, you have the ability to target banners for specific pages, categories, and more, or have them serve across your website wherever the corresponding Banner Bin is located.

-Even if the banner bin lives in is on every page on your website, you can tell the banner within that bin to only display on specific pages.
-That’s where targeting comes in.
+Even if the banner bin is situated on every page of your website, you can specify which pages the banner will appear on.
+This is where targeting comes into play.

-When creating a banner, I can tell that banner to show up on one or more of the following attributes:
+When creating a banner, you can determine whether it should show up on one or more of the following attributes: